-* Behavioral — Does the company control or have the right to control what the worker does and how the worker does his or her job?
+- Control: Does the employer have control (unilaterally) or the right to control the result of the work?